rfarese/brandon_school/README.md

 Fix Mobile Views
 - go through each page and fix the view bugs on mobile and tablets

-Reports Strategy
+Reports
-- Report class
-- have a traditional setup - index, new, update, delete, etc.
-- move all the old logic for the ReportDashboards into the Report model
+- index will return all the houses
-  - all the controller code in the ReportDashboardsController should be moved into a helper class (follow Ryan Bates Helper tutorials)
+- on the index page will be a form to select any or all of the houses
+- be able to select "all", "complete", or "incomplete" for Check-In's (StudentCheck #complete_status)
+- be able to select "all", "asleep", "awake", "bathroom", "pass", "off campus", "missing", and "empty" for StudentCheck #status
+- a start date
+- an end date
+- all of these values will be passed back to the controller to generate a single query and return all the correct StudentChecks
+- any additional data that needs to be displayed in the dashboard will be gather on the backend